Music and Lyrics

 Music and Lyrics is a 2007 American musical romantic comedy-drama film written and directed by Marc Lawrence.
-It focuses on the relationship that evolves between a former pop music idol (of the fictional band PoP!) and an aspiring writer as they struggle to compose a song for a reigning pop diva.
+It focuses on the relationship that evolves between a former pop music idol and an aspiring writer as they struggle to compose a song for a reigning pop diva.

 The film was released on February 14, 2007, by Warner Bros.
 Pictures.
-It received mixed-to-positive reviews from critics, who praised Grant's performance and the musical numbers but found the film simplistic, and grossed $145.9 million worldwide.
+It received mixed-to-positive reviews from critics, who praised Hugh Grant's performance and the musical numbers but found the film simplistic, and grossed $145.9 million worldwide.

 Plot

 Alex Fletcher, once a member of British 80s supergroup PoP!, is now a washed-up pop star relegated to occasional performances at reunions and state fairs.
 Alex is asked by young megastar Cora Corman to write her a song to be titled "Way Back Into Love".
 He is reluctant, as his strength was composing music while former bandmate and former best friend, Colin, wrote lyrics, but accepts at his manager Chris's urging in hopes of revitalizing his languishing career.

 During an unsuccessful composing session with a pretentious lyricist, Alex discovers that Sophie, the young woman hired to water his plants, has a talent for writing lyrics.
 Desperate to meet his 48-hour deadline, Alex begs for her help; Sophie refuses at first but reconsiders when he composes a short tune setting her lyrics to his music.
 Over the next few days, Alex and Sophie collaborate on the song and grow closer.
 Alex reveals that Colin stole several of their songs for his chart-topping solo album, propelling him to stardom while the rest of PoP! drifted into obscurity.
 Sophie in turn confides that she abandoned writing after a failed romance with her English professor, Sloan Cates, and that she was the basis for the vapid main character in his best-selling novel.

 Alex and Sophie deliver the finished song to Cora, narrowly beating the deadline, and are thrilled when she accepts it.
 Later, at a celebratory dinner, Sophie is mortified to encounter Sloan.
 She confronts him but finds herself tongue-tied in his presence, and Alex's attempts to defend her result in a physical altercation.
 They retreat to Alex's apartment to nurse their wounds, where they give into their growing attraction and spend the night together.